William J. Karpus

 Research Interests

-I have been studying the role of chemokines in experimental autoimmune encephalomyelitis (EAE) as a model for multiple sclerosis (MS) for 21 years and have been using rat and mouse models of MS to understand demyelinating disease pathogenesis for the past 29 years.
-We have identified key chemokines and receptors in the regulation of T cell and macrophage migration and function using a variety of approaches including neutralizing antibody treatment and mice deficient for select chemokine ligands or receptors.
-These studies have identified significant roles for a subset of chemokines and chemokine receptors in EAE pathogenesis and point to these factors as potential therapeutic targets for MS. More recently, we have observed a role for Delta Like Ligand-mediated Notch signaling in the regulation of chemokine receptor cell surface expression in the control of T cell migration to the central nervous system (CNS).
-Additionally, we have considerable experience investigating mechanisms of immunologic tolerance in CNS demyelinating diseases as an approach for antigen-specific therapy.
-The current project will determine mechanisms of chemokine regulation that control lymphocyte entry into the brain and identify new drug targets for relapsing MS therapy.
+My research interest has been the role of chemokines in experimental autoimmune encephalomyelitis (EAE) as a model for multiple sclerosis (MS).
+We have employed the model system to understand leukocyte migration in demyelinating disease pathogenesis.
+Key chemokines and receptors were identified that played a role in the regulation of leukocyte migration and function using a variety of approaches including neutralizing antibody treatment and mice deficient for select chemokine ligands or receptors.
+These studies identified significant roles for a subset of chemokines and chemokine receptors in EAE pathogenesis and point to these factors as potential therapeutic targets for MS. Additionally, we demonstrated a role for Delta Like Ligand-mediated Notch signaling in the regulation of chemokine receptor cell surface expression that controls T cell migration to the central nervous system (CNS).
+I am currently not accepting new students or postdoctoral fellows.